ovska/FlameCsv/docs/docs/configuration.md

 ## Skipping records or resetting headers

 The @"FlameCsv.CsvOptions`1.RecordCallback?displayProperty=nameWithType" property is used to configure a custom callback.
-The callback arguments provide information such as the current line number and character position, and whether a header has been read.
-The current record can be skipped, or the current header can be reset.
+The argument contains metadata about the current record, and can be used to skip records or reset the header record.
 This can be used to read multiple different "documents" out of the same data stream.

-The parameter @"FlameCsv.CsvRecordCallbackArgs`1" is a `ref struct` that is passed to @"FlameCsv.CsvRecordCallback`1" with `ref readonly`-modifier.
-The @"FlameCsv.CsvRecordCallbackArgs`1.HeaderRead" and @"FlameCsv.CsvRecordCallbackArgs`1.SkipRecord" properties contain references to booleans that are evaluated internally after the callback has finished.
+Below is an example of a callback that resets the headers and bindings on empty lines, and skips records that start with `#`.

 ```cs
 CsvOptions<char> options = new()